caoool/gethigh/README.md

 * A - AngularJS
 * N - NodeJS

 It is commonly stacked in the NodeJS world, however, we will not be using this stack even we will be sticking with NodeJS, because ExpressJS is sort of a raw engine, and it takes more efforts to put together a relatively big project.
-So, that leads us to a great and popular choice in Node's world - Meteor (full stack, frontend coupled default with "Blaze").
+So, that leads us to a great and popular choice in Node's world - Meteor (full stack, front-end coupled default with "Blaze").

 ### NodeJS

 NodeJS is currently the most popular environment for web programming.
 I can just list a few benefits here:

-* It's Javascript, so backend and frontend can be coherent
+* It's Javascript, so backend and front-end can be coherent
 * Asynchronous, non-blocking which means easier and better concurrent handling
 * NPM (package manager) has the greatest number of packages over its compartments
 * Meteor is UNIQUE (you must have faith on this one)

-Here we will write Javascript in CoffeeScript bacause
+Here we will write Javascript in CoffeeScript because
 * Eliminates all the ';' and '{}'
-* Lots of syntax sugers
+* Lots of syntax sugars
 * Advance features that plain JS does not support like class...
 * [jss:CoffeeScript-property](https://atmospherejs.com/jss/CoffeeScript-property) recommended for better OO experience